rwb/prevention/README.md

 *Note*: Today we move to our next reading covering the issue of how to treat blighted vacant lots in urban spaces ([link](https://www.pnas.org/content/pnas/115/12/2946.full.pdf)).

+*Note*: The question has been raised whether a prevention report can be written on a topic that is similar to a topic covered in class as long as the report is focused on a different evaluation study.
+The answer to this question is "yes."

 103. What has been the traditional response to the problem of blighted and vacant land in American cities?
 104. What are the commonly experienced unintended consequences of the traditional approach to dealing with vacant land?
 105. Describe the "main intervention" used in the urban vacant land study.